DanKnee007/homebridge-solis/README.md

 Once installed, login to the interface and scan the QR code with your iPhone, this will start the process to add the homebridge to your Apple Home instance.

-Once added, login back into the Homebridge Comfig UI X interface, click plugins from the menu, type `solis` as the search term, click install next to the plugin called `homebridge-solis`.
+Once added, login back into the Homebridge Comfig UI X interface, click plugins from the menu, type `solis` as the search term, click install next to the plugin called `homebridge-solis-new`.
 You will be asked to provide the IP address and credentials to your inverter.
 Note that this is Simon's version.
 I plan to update it in the future.

 Assuming it's daylight outside, the app should start collecting data immediately, open the Eve [app](https://www.evehome.com/en/eve-app) and select the inverter - its generation data, albeit labelled as consumption data, should be visible as per the above screenshot.